Skip to main content

 PARTNERSHIP WITH THE SPINA BIFIDA ASSOCIATION

-We are thankful for our continued partnership with the Spina Bifida Association (SBA), an international non-profit with the mission of building a better and brighter future for all those impacted by Spina Bifida.
-SBA offers education, advocacy, research advancement, and resources to help those impacted by spina bifida.
+We are grateful for our ongoing partnership with the Spina Bifida Association (SBA).
+This remarkable non-profit organization is dedicated to creating a better and brighter future for individuals affected by spina bifida.
+The SBA provides vital education, advocacy, research, and resources to support and empower the spina bifida community.

 Learn more about the SBA